LSU coasts past Northwestern State 109-59

-Even two reserves scored in double figures for LSU.
-James Bishop had 11 points and Aundre Hyatt had 10.
+James Bishop scored 11 points and Aundre Hyatt 10 off the bench.
 The Tigers scored their most points since defeating North Florida 119-108 four seasons ago.

+“The scoring balance gives everybody confidence,” Smart said.
+“I have a lot of good players around me.
+I try to get them the ball as many times as I can.
+It’s been an all-around team effort lately.”

 Chudier Bile was the leading scorer for the Demons (2-6) with 20 points — one shy of his season-high.
 No other Northwestern State player scored more than nine points.
 The Demons failed to score 60 points for the third time this season.

-Northwestern State held its own with LSU for the first 11 minutes.
+Northwestern State held its own with LSU for the first 11 minutes of the game.
 A field goal by Nikos Chougkaz tied the score at 19-19 with 9:32 before halftime.
 The Tigers outscored the Demons 33-13 over the rest of the first half.

+“LSU went to their full-court press and we turned the ball over,” Northwestern State coach Mike McConathy said.
+“They scored 10 points on us.
+They had another run and the next thing I know the deficit goes from 10 to 20.
+We did some good things in the first half and then the wheels came off.”

 The Tigers never led by fewer than 20 points after halftime.
 LSU’s 50-point victory was its largest margin since it defeated North Florida 104-52 two years ago.